Kongthong: Tourism

 One can travel to Khatarshnong and then to Kongthong, which winds through hill routes with gorges on one side and cliffs on other and is a remarkable experience.
+The village is surrounded by panoramic hills, some of which are among the wettest place on the earth with highest rainfall (earlier Cherrapunji used to be the wettest, now taken over by nearby Mawsynram as the wettest).
+The area has living root bridges, water falls, and geographical formations such as the Jingkieng Myor which is a natural stone bridge connecting two cliffs with Wah Sohra River flowing hundred feet under it.

 Kongthong is renowned for its natural beauty and unique tradition of assigning a unique singing whistling tune, called the jingrwai iawbei, as the unique name to each inhabitant.
-The village is surrounded by panoramic hills, some of which are among the wettest place on the earth with highest rainfall.
-The area has living root bridges, water falls, and geographical formations such as the Jingkieng Myor which is a natural stone bridge connecting two cliffs with Wah Sohra River flowing hundred feet under it.
 Tourist enjoy the Hospitality of the local homestays.
+"The Traveller’s Nest" in Kongthong, with comfortable traditional eco huts, is a community homestay run by the natives which also serves as a base for exploring the region.

 Nohkalikai Falls, Mawsmai Cave, Mawkdok Dympep Valley, Laitlum Canyons, Wah Kaba Falls and honey bee farms are important tourist attraction in the area.
-"The Traveller’s Nest" in Kongthong, with comfortable traditional eco huts, is a community homestay run by the natives which also serves as a base for exploring the region.